youroff/state_machine/README.md

 * after_enter(state)
 * after(transition)
 * after(event)

+Callbacks can be of arity 0, 1 or 2:
+* If arity is 0, the state of context is not updated.
+This is for side effects we don't really care about.
+* If arity is 1, first argument is a model, and updated model in {:ok, model} | {:error, e} has to be returned.
+It will be used to update model in context, or, in case of error, it will reject the transition and set the error status.
+* If arity is 2, then first argument is a mode, and second is a context.
+In this case you have to return context wrapped in {:ok, ...}

 *Important to notice that callbacks cannot be defined inline as lambdas, because lambdas won't survive macro expansion.*